Sun, 11 Jan 2015

 Perhaps the short answer is that most advocates know judicial misconduct when they see and hear it.
 Perhaps, the more difficult question is how to record and evidence it, especially where there is only one representative.

-Probably the most infamous, and indeed spectacular, example of the refusal of a recusal application incorporating judicial misconduct involved Mr Justice Peter Smith in Howell & Others v Millais & Others EWCA Civ 720. (http://www.bailii.org/ew/cases/EWCA/Civ/2007/720.html).
+Probably the most infamous, and indeed spectacular, example of the refusal of a recusal application incorporating judicial misconduct involved Mr Justice Peter Smith in Howell and Others v Millais and Others EWCA Civ 720. (http://www.bailii.org/ew/cases/EWCA/Civ/2007/720.html).
 The judge had delivered a reasoned judgment rejecting the recusal application after a rumbustious hearing specifically convened to hear such application.